-Initial pilot implementation of aerosol in situ measurements at the Payerne observatory received financial support from MeteoSwiss through a science project in the framework of the Swiss contribution to the Global Atmosphere
+Initial pilot implementation of aerosol in situ measurements at the Payerne observatory received financial support from MeteoSwiss through a science project in the framework of the Swiss contribution to the Global Atmosphere Watch programme (GAW-CH) of the World Meteorological Organization.
+Further upgrades and operation of the

-Watch programme (GAW-CH) of the World Meteorological Organization.
-Further upgrades and operation of the centers of the ACTRIS ERIC.
+710 ACTRIS observations at Payerne were funded by the Swiss State Secretariat for Education and Research and Innovation (SERI) in the framework of ACTRIS Switzerland.
+Further operation support was received from topical centers of the ACTRIS ERIC.
 L.D. acknowledges funding from the SNSF (grant number 216181).
-N.E. thanks cross-atmospheric research infrastructure services provided by ATMO-ACCESS (EU grant agreement No
+N.E. thanks cross-atmospheric research infrastructure services provided by ATMO-ACCESS (EU grant agreement No 101008004).